List of Major League Baseball retired numbers: Numbers kept out of circulation

 Some teams have not formally retired certain numbers, but nonetheless kept them out of circulation.
 For example, the Los Angeles Dodgers' current policy is only to retire the numbers of longtime club members if they are inducted into the Hall of Fame; the lone exception was longtime Dodger player and coach Jim Gilliam, whose #19 was retired when he died of a cerebral hemorrhage during the Dodgers' 1978 postseason run.
 Nevertheless, the Dodgers informally kept Fernando Valenzuela's #34 out of circulation since he last played for the team in 1990.
 In 2023, the Dodgers announced that his number would be officially retired.

-The San Francisco Giants have kept Tim Lincecum's #55 out of circulation since he departed after the 2015 season, though it is not formally retired.
+The San Francisco Giants are currently keeping four numbers; Tim Lincecum's #55, Buster Posey's #28, Madison Bumgarner's #40, and former manager Bruce Bochy's #15, out of circulation.

+The New York Yankees have not issued CC Sabathia's #52 since he retired in 2019.

+The Cincinnati Reds took Joey Votto's #19 out of circulation after his departure from the team in 2023 and official retirement in 2024.

 The Miami Marlins have not issued José Fernández’s #16 since his death in September 2016.

-The Milwaukee Brewers have not issued Jim Gantner’s #17 since his retirement.
+The Milwaukee Brewers have not issued Jim Gantner’s #17 or Ryan Braun's #8 since their retirements.

+The Toronto Blue Jays have not issued Jose Bautista's #19 since his departure from the team in 2017, except in 2019 when Alen Hanson briefly wore the number.

+The Chicago Cubs have not issued Anthony Rizzo's #44 since his trade from the team in 2021.

+The Kansas City Royals have not issued Alex Gordon's #4 since his retirement in 2020.

+The Colorado Rockies have not issued Nolan Arenado's #28 since his trade from the team in 2021.

-The Seattle Mariners have kept the following numbers out of circulation since the departure of a popular member of the team who wore it: #19 (Jay Buhner), and #51 (initially for Randy Johnson, and later for Ichiro Suzuki).
+The Seattle Mariners have kept Jay Buhner's #19 out of circulation since his retirement in 2001, as well as #51 for both Randy Johnson and Ichiro Suzuki.

+The Arizona Diamondbacks have not issued Paul Goldschmidt's #44 since his trade from the team in 2018.

+The Chicago White Sox have not issued hitting coach Charley Lau's #6 since his death in 1984, except to Lau disciple Walt Hriniak, who was the White Sox hitting coach from 1989-1995.
+The White Sox have also not issued Ozzie Guillén's #13 since leaving as the team's manager in 2011.

 On Opening Day of the 2012 season, the New York Mets unveiled a memorial "Kid 8" logo to honor the late Gary Carter.
 Although no Met has worn the number 8 since Carter's election to the Hall of Fame, it is not retired.
-Following Willie Mays' retirement in 1973, Mets owner Joan Payson promised him that the team would not reissue his #24.
-In the following four decades, three Met players ended up wearing it: Kelvin Torve (a minor-league callup mistakenly issued the number that wore it for ten days in 1990), Rickey Henderson (1999-2000), and Robinson Cano (2019).).
-The Mets formally retired Willie Mays' #24 during the Mets Old Timers Day festivities on August 27, 2022.
-The Mets have not issued #5 since the retirement of David Wright.
+The Mets have also not issued #48 since the departure of Jacob deGrom.